 The Outside of the ride is themed around an Aquarium and you enter the ride through the aquarium entrance when you get to the ride itself you board a Clam-Shell ride vehicle on a continuous conveyor ride system and head off on to your undersea adventure.

 Disney has used a few lighting and projection effects to modernize the Dark Ride experience but on the whole, what you are getting is old-school Disney Imagineering.
 The ride slowly moves around the different set pieces to the soundtrack of the film.
 The scenes are colorful and energetic.

-The Story is simply a retelling of the Film and allows you to relive the tale in a different way.
-Do not expect any real dazzling effects of blow you away moments, just a real fun and upbeat presentation of the Little Mermaid story.
+The story is simply a retelling of the film and allows you to relive the tale in a different way.
+Do not expect any real dazzling effects of blow-you-away moments, just a really fun and upbeat presentation of the Little Mermaid story.

 Some of the Models, especially Ariel are a bit, erm, stiff.
 Some of her facial features can just appear a little weird and awkward, often actually just because of the shadows.
 Lifelike she isn’t, this is definitely a cartoon rendering.
 While most of the other characters are non-human they all work fantastically, even Ursula works far better than some of the Ariel moments.
 There are certain other effects that are well wide of the mark too, such as the fish fountains!

 This detracts little from the overall fun however and the fun and uplifting theme of the film shines through to paste over the odd cracks in the facade.